-Huston offered Kate a chance to travel farther from home than she’d ever gone before.
+Huston offered Kate the chance to travel farther from home than she’d ever gone before.
 It was a once in a lifetime opportunity that spoke to her sense of adventure.

-So Kate was off to Africa with Huston, Humphrey Bogart, and Lauren Bacall to make The African Queen (1951), the film that would usher in the next phase of Katharine Hepburn’s distinguished career.
+And so, Katharine Hepburn was off to Africa with Huston, Humphrey Bogart, and Lauren Bacall to make The African Queen (1951).

 Next Time: Katharine Hepburn Goes to Africa

-And that’s it for Woman of the Year.
-Be sure to come back next time for all about, as Kate liked to put it,
+That’s it for Woman of the Year.
+Join me next for all about, as Kate liked to put it,

 “How I went to Africa with Bogart, Bacall, and Huston and almost lost my mind.”